benediktschmitt/py-ts3/README.rst

 folder, or at the **TS3 Client Query Manual** which is located in the client installation folder.

+TS3 Query Commands
+''''''''''''''''''
-(Excerpt from the manual) Query commands follow the syntax:
+(Excerpt from the manual)

+Query commands follow the syntax:

 .. code-block:: raw